luoshui2018/gitskills/README.md

 # gitskills
-Creating a new branch is quickly.
+Creating a new branch is quickly and simple.